 Tourette Syndrome Child

-Symptoms can range from mild to severe.
+Problems may be mild to severe.
 They can occur suddenly and the length of time they last can vary.
-Tics may temporarily decrease with concentration or distraction.
-During times of stress, they may occur more often.
+Tics may ease during times of focus or distraction.
+They may happen more often during times of stress.

-- Complex—saying words or phrases that do not make sense in a given situation, saying obscene or socially unacceptable words (called coprolalia)
+- Saying words or phrases that do not make sense in a given situation

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.